robertohuertasm/figma-asset-downloader/README.md

 fad [-t personal-access-token] [-f file-id] [-d document-id] [-p download-folder-name] [-s 1 2 3 4] [-e png svg jpeg pdf] [-c configuration-file]
 ```

+Regarding `image format`, you can decide from your Figma file which format any of the assets will be created in.
+For instance, if you want some asset to be downloaded only in `jpeg` format regardless of what you choose with the `-e` CLI parameter, you must add a suffix to your asset in figma containing the extension: `your_asset_name.jpeg`.

+If you happen to be following this convention while creating your Figma documents but you still want to download the images in a specific format then you must use the `--force-file-extensions` flag.

 If you need more help just execute `fad -h`.

 ## Configuration file